Kizaki

 Auth

-Configure providers, session duration, MFA, and principal fields in Inspire.
+Configure user sign-in, sessions, account linking, password policy, and principal fields in Inspire.

 Syntax